Brucella melitensis: In animals

-B. melitensis is transmitted to animals through contact with the placenta, fetus, fetal fluids, and vaginal discharge of infected animals.
+Brucella melitensis is transmitted to animals through contact with the placenta, fetus, fetal fluids, and vaginal discharge of infected animals.

 In humans

-B. melitensis can be transmitted to humans through ingestion of contaminated dairy products.
+Brucella melitensis can be transmitted to humans through ingestion of contaminated dairy products.
 It can also be transmitted to humans via inhalation of the organism or by direct contact with infected animal secretions.

 Human to human transmission is exceptionally rare, occurring via blood transfusion, organ and tissue transplantation, sexual contact, and breastfeeding.

 History

 In 1887, Micrococcus melitensis was isolated in Malta by David Bruce from the spleen of a soldier who had died from acute brucellosis.

 The mechanism of transmission was not determined until 1905, when Temi Żammit found that apparently healthy goats could infect humans with M. melitensis via their milk.
 The genus of Micrococcus was later renamed Brucella, in honor of David Bruce.

-The bacterium was detected in a 3200-year-old cheese which was found in the Tomb of Ptahmose (vizier) in 2010, by researchers at the University of Catania.
+A protein found in this bacterium was detected in a 3200-year-old cheese discovered in the Tomb of Ptahmes during excavations conducted in 2013 and 2014 by archaeologists of Cairo University, with analysis performed by researchers at the University of Catania.